 Queenie was an amazing mother, and a sweeter, more loving dog would be hard to find.
 She is mostly white, and has had some skin problems that are associated with white dogs, fleas, and delicate skin.
 She will need ongoing flea control and good care to keep her skin and coat healthy.

 She is a perfectly sized dog with short hair.
 She is extremely loving and affectionate and would love nothing more than to curl up in your lap.
 Forever.
 Queenie gets along with all the other dogs at the rescue, but she is a people dog, not a dog-dog.
-Aside from her puppies, (she is overjoyed whenever she sees them), she is pretty indifferent to other dogs.
+Aside from her puppies, (she was overjoyed whenever she sees them), she is pretty indifferent to other dogs.

 She is a lovely, friendly and very affectionate dog who will be a great addition to pretty much any home.
+She loves kids, is great off leash, and is house trained.